What to do if it looks like it’s going to rain on your wedding day… here are some top tips.

 - Is there a room or space big enough for the whole wedding party to be photographed, if you want an ‘everyone’ shot.

 If you have any doubt about any of these, ask the venue how they deal with a wet day and the photography.
 They should have some examples of previous weddings and how they have done it.
 If you already have your wedding photographer booked why not ask them to visit with you or get their opinion.
 They will be able to give you a great guide as to options and being realistic about what is achievable in a venue.
+Ask the venue ‘what happens if it rains on my wedding day?’

 2. Speak to your photographer

-Once your venue is booked then have a chat to your photographer about options for your photos.
+Once your venue is booked then have a chat with your photographer about options for your photos.
 Most places have areas inside that will work well for portraits.
-You may have to compromise on some of your group shots if space is limited, maybe you do a few more smaller groups rather than the bigger group arrangements.
+You may have to compromise on some of your group shots if space is limited, maybe you do a few smaller groups rather than the bigger group arrangements.

 3. Embrace the weather

 Embrace the weather!
 Don’t fight it, go with it.
-In the run up to the day if you think you may have to contend with rain why not buy yourself some fab and funky wellies and a cool umbrella?
+In the run-up to the day if you think you may have to contend with rain why not buy yourself some fab and funky wellies and a cool umbrella?
 Make the portraits of you and your partner fun in the rain.
 Your photographer will be prepared to be out so if they suggest finding a spot to get some shots of you cuddling under your gorgeous new umbrella why not try it?
 This is a reflection of your wedding day, and it’s something you will look back on and laugh about.
 It will simply be part of the brilliant story that is your day.
 You’ll giggle at the portraits of you wearing your spotty wellies peeking out from under your gorgeous wedding dress.

-4. Find shelters for romantic portraits
+4. Find shelter for romantic portraits

 There will often be somewhere outside that offers shelter from any rain.
 Doorways, tunnels, under trees, gazebos…the options can be endless.
 When it comes to it, most photographers will be looking for these options anyway.
 That’s what we do.
 We see a venue and immediately look at where will be perfect spots for particular photos.
 I am always thinking of plan A, B, C and more when I check out a venue.
 Where I would like to shoot if it’s sunny, cloudy or rainy?
 If there is a fabulous outside area to the venue I will always try to get out there at some point and make it work.